DXHeroes/knowledge-base-content/practices/good_developer_experience.md

 -   Great sense of ownership and responsibilities
 		They are responsible for the success.
 Every team member should have a responsibility for the company’s success.

--   Common goal with the team and the company, between divisions etc.
+-   A common goal with the team and the company, between divisions, etc.

 -   Friendliness and honesty
 		We call it “hey bro” culture.
-We emphasise sincerity with great respect.
+We emphasize sincerity with great respect.

 -   Allows for failure
 		Developers should be brave and take risks.
 But the risks should always be calculated and the developers have to be aware of how much of a boom every action can cause.

 Traits of culture with bad DX:

--   Finger pointing
+-   Finger-pointing
 		For example, team members blame each other for poor work.
 This is a very toxic thing but it happens a lot.

 -   Big penalty for a failure